 Similar functionality can be achieved with Reverse SSH Tunneling, but this requires more setup as well as hosting of your own remote server.

 Ngrok has a free pricing tier for developers who are bringing new projects to life.
 The downside to the free tier is the lack of custom domain support.

-Various tunnel servers are available around the world and locations include: US (Ohio), Europe (Frankfurt), Asia (Singapore), and Australia (Sydney).
+Various tunnel or paths to servers are available around the world, locations include: US (Ohio), Europe (Frankfurt), Asia (Singapore), and Australia (Sydney).
 Alternatively, the ngrok server software can be self-hosted on a VPS or dedicated server.

 By default, ngrok creates both HTTP and HTTPS endpoints, making it useful for testing integrations with third-party services or APIs that require valid SSL/TLS domains.
 Other use cases include: quickly showcasing local demos to clients, testing mobile application backends, and running personal cloud services from your home PC.

 One praised feature of ngrok is the ability to track and replay HTTP requests via ngrok's web console .
 The replay functionality is highly useful when testing API calls or webhooks as one can easily inspect all header content and request/response data in one place via the console UI.

 A premium version of ngrok, ngrok link, is available for developers to use in production and offers features such as API automation and credential management, making it suitable for remote IoT management in a professional setting.